NmpsZ/Payment-api/README.md

 └── README.md
 ```

+### Why PostgreSQL?

+I chose **PostgreSQL** because it is a reliable relational database with great SQL and transaction support.
+It has complete features for managing related data and is open-source, making it suitable for both building this project and deploying to production.

 ### Key Decisions
 1. **Rejecting Overpayment:** If someone pays more than their total debt, the API rejects it with `422 OVERPAYMENT`.
 Since we don't have a user wallet or credit system yet, rejecting it is the safest way to avoid lost or unaccounted money.
 2. **Dynamic Status:** We don't save `status` directly in the database.
 Instead, it is calculated live (`total_amount - paid_amount`).
 This ensures the status is always 100% accurate and never gets out of sync.
 3. **Auto-Create Units:** When making an invoice, if the unit doesn't exist yet, the system creates it automatically.
 No need to register units beforehand.
 4. **Simple Numbers:** Uses standard `float64` in Go and `NUMERIC(12,2)` in PostgreSQL for clean, readable code without needing extra heavy libraries.

+---

+## Bonus Features

+From the optional bonus list, I chose to focus on 2 items:
+1. **Input Validation with Appropriate HTTP Status Codes:** Enforcing validation at the handler boundary with clear error responses (`400 Bad Request`, `404 Not Found`, and `422 Unprocessable Entity` for business rule violations).
+2. **Unit Tests:** Pure in-memory unit tests covering core business logic (FIFO payment allocation rules and invoice status/balance derivation).

 ---